AbbiEdwards/group-retreat/archiving/archiving.md

 #### What do we need to record?
 - Wet-lab from bench scientist
-- Sequencing library from genomics
+- Sequencing library from Genomics
-- Analysis from bioinformatics
+- Analysis from Bioinformatics

 #### When to record?
 - At submission when scientists should know everything.